 Choosing the right glove can be confusing.
 Standards, test methods, fabrics, ratings… the world of hand safety can be tough to navigate.
 To help, we’ve compiled the top three things you need to know when you’re thinking about purchasing cut-resistant PPE gloves.

 The two main governing bodies for hand safety standards are the United States and Europe.
-The U.S. standard for PPE cut testing is called the ANSI/ISEA 105 standard, which includes cut resistance testing (as well as abrasion, puncture, and needlestick).
-ANSI/ISEA 105 standard was designed by a committee of manufacturers and suppliers of safety equipment (ANSI/ISEA organization) working together to find a measure which manufacturers and end users could use to determine a standard.
+The U.S. standard for PPE mechanical performance testing is called the ANSI/ISEA 105 standard, which includes cut resistance testing (as well as abrasion, puncture, and needlestick).
+ANSI/ISEA 105 was designed by a committee of manufacturers and suppliers of safety equipment to find a measurement that manufacturers and end-users could use to determine a standard.
 It’s not a requirement to have gloves tested to this standard in the US.

 The European Union uses the EN 388 standard to test mechanical properties like cut resistance (as well as abrasion, tear, puncture, and impact).
 After testing, a CE (Conformité Européenne) certification is granted to verify a product has properly been tested and reported.
 Safety gloves must have a CE certification in order to be sold into the European Union, and because of this requirement, many manufacturers in North America will seek CE compliance, as well as other parts of the world.

 The ANSI/ISEA 105-2016 standard established the ASTM F2992-15 test for measuring cut resistance in 2016, which uses a Tomodynamometer (TDM-100) machine to test the amount of weight necessary for a blade to achieve cut-through of PPE material.
 Here’s how the test works: